BrianSammit/Bar-ddd/README.md

 ### Tests

+**Order**
+- CreateOrderUseCaseTest
+- AddDrinkUseCaseTest
+- RemoveDrinkUseCaseTest
+- AddTableUseCaseTest
+- ChangeTableUseCaseTest
+- AddDrinkEventUseCaseTest
+- AddTableEventUseCaseTest

+**Table**
+- CreateTableUseCaseTest
+- AddCostumerUseCaseTest
+- RemoveCostumerUseCaseTest
+- AddWaiterUseCaseTest

+**Drink**
+- CreateDrinkUseCaseTest

 To check the tests:

-- Go to the test folder and chose which test you want to run and click on the play icon next to the test class.
+- Go to the test folder and chose the test you want to run and click on the play icon next to the test class.

 ## Author